 - Increasing Production of Dry Bulk Materials: The production growth of dry bulk materials like iron, steel, and grains is driving the need for shipping, as the rising production is expected to propel the trade for these materials.
 For instance, according to the Ministry of Mines, India showed significant growth of 2.5 percent in the production of iron ore in the fiscal year (FY) of 2024-2025, April-December, as compared to FY 2024-2023 April-December.
 The production of iron ore was 203 MMT (million metric tonnes) in FY 2023-2024 of April-December, which increased to 208 MMT in FY 2024-2025 of April-December.
 Meanwhile, the total iron ore production accounted for 274 MMT in FY 2024-2025.

-Additionally, this increased production of iron ores also catalyzed the production of finished steel, which was 119.89 million tonnes in FY 2022-2023, which grew to 136.29 million tonnes in 203-2024, as per the data published by the Ministry of Steel from December 2024.
+Additionally, this increased production of iron ores also catalyzed the production of finished steel, which was 119.89 million tonnes in FY 2022-2023, and grew to 136.29 million tonnes in 203-2024, as per the data published by the Ministry of Steel from December 2024.

 - Rising Resource exploration, and Energy Demand: The majority of the shipping industry is involved because the whole world's consumption of coal and oil requires its constant transportation from extraction sites to refineries and power stations.
 Bulk shipping vessels contribute greatly to the transportation of these fuels via the sea on routes that are thousands of miles long.